zerone0x/zerone0x.github.io/content/2023-08-30-ieltspeaking.md

 Do you like your job?

-I work as a programmer, it doesn't need a lot of communical technique, I am not good at this, it's complex but abstrat, suitable, but I need to go to office, I wish to become a freelancer, no commute, more leisure time, not limited by location --> example, I will go in that direction.
+I work as a programmer, it doesn't need a lot of communicable technique, I am not good at this, it's complex but abstract, suitable, but I need to go to office, I wish to become a freelancer, no commute, more leisure time, not limited by location --> example, I will go in that direction.

 ## sports